spnda/krypton_engine/src/external/README.md

 # external

-This folder includes CMake targets for external dependencies.
+This folder includes CMake targets for optional external dependencies, which we do not want or cannot track through submodules.